kriskowal/tengwarjs/README.md

             breaks.
         -   `plain` whether to exclude all HTML from the output, making it suitable for plain text..
+        -   `blackSpeech`: In the Black Speech of the ring inscription, the "o" and "u" curls are reversed, medial "r" is ore before consonants in addition to final "r", and "sh" and "gh" used extended tengwar.
+This implies `reverseCurls` and `medialOre`.
         -   `doubleNasalsWithTildeBelow`: Many tengwa can be doubled in General Use mode by placing a tilde above the tengwa, and many tengwa can be prefixed with the sound of the